mikaeljorhult/brackets-todo/README.md

 `

 `
-/* NOTE The colon after the tag i optional. */
+/* NOTE The colon after the tag is optional. */
 `

 `